 Web development website maintenance

-Website Maintenance: Treating Your Site Like Your Car
+WordPress Maintenance: Treating Your Site Like Your Car

 Posted on

-Both auto mechanic shops and web developers need to be able to diagnose problems and find solutions to keep their client’s respective vehicles going the distance.
+Similar to how a car mechanic is responsible for maintaining and repairing vehicles, a web developer is sometimes responsible for both the preventive maintenance and reactive repair of websites.
+Auto mechanic shops and web developers need to be able to diagnose problems and find solutions to keep their client’s respective vehicles going the distance.

 Your ongoing oil change which keeps your car’s engine running smoothly is very similar to website maintenance plans.
 Because just like an automobile, the longer you ignoring the check engine light and go without taking it into the shop the higher the chance that it will break down.